What's Changed - Things to Know Before You Upgrade

 Install to non-default locations (RHEL-like distributions only)

 Beginning with version 2019.1, on RHEL-like distributions, you can install Tableau Server to a location other than the default /opt.
 This is not supported on Ubutu due to limitations of the deb package.
-For details, see install instructions in Install and Initialize TSM or upgrade instructions in Upgrade Tableau Server.
+For details, see install instructions in Install and Initialize TSM or upgrade instructions in Upgrade Tableau Server on Linux.

 In version 2019.1 and later, workbooks and views use higher resolution thumbnails.
 When you upgrade to Tableau Server version 2019.1 or later, the Backgrounder runs the Enqueue Thumbnails Upgrade job and the Upgrade Thumbnails job, which refreshes thumbnails for any views that have not been edited or published since Tableau version 2018.2 and converts them from low resolution thumbnail images (192 x192 pixels) to high resolution thumbnail images (300 x 300 pixels), as shown in the figure below.